mrshll1001/thesis/src/designing_accounting_tools.md

 #### Tags
++ Core building block
++ Originally one-word tags but were later adapted to allow spaces and separated by commas.
++ Originally were parsed as specifically hashtags twitter-like @-handles but this was confusing to some so made it more open

 #### Adding Entries
 The app provides several interfaces for adding an entry to the system, each tailored to providing the information for a different type of entry (Image, Spend, Quote, Activity).